marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 | 20in Monitor | 4126 |
 | ThinkPad Laptop | 4128 |

-LG Dryer and LG Washing Machine were the products with least quantity ordered, 20in Monitor and ThinkPad Laptop had some good sales among the list.
+LG Dryer and LG Washing Machine were the products with least quantity ordered by customers:this means they were not really needed, while 20in Monitor and ThinkPad Laptop had some good sales among the list.

 ### 3. What was the sales volume for each city during last year?